Percy Wickman

 Percy Dwight Wickman (June 10, 1941 – July 3, 2004) was a Canadian politician and well-known activist for people with disabilities.
+Wickman served on the Edmonton City Council from 1977 to 1986 and as Liberal MLA from 1989 to 2001.

 He was born in Thunder Bay, Ontario.

 Wickman served as an alderman on Edmonton City Council from 1977 to 1986.
 He made headlines when he was elected as Liberal MLA for Edmonton-Whitemud after unseating Alberta premier Don Getty in the 1989 election, despite the fact Getty had otherwise won a majority government.
 In 1993 election and 1997 election Wickman was re-elected as the MLA for Edmonton Rutherford.
 Wickman retired from politics in 2001.
-He wasn't just a politician he helped many people with disabilities.
-He himself was in a wheelchair.

-Wickman died in 2004 due to a paraplegic-related infection at the age of 63.
-He will be greatly missed by his family and others.
+Wickman died in 2004 due to a paraplegic-related infection at the age of 63, less than a month after being invested as a Member of the Order of Canada.